-Over the medium term, the target of the Plan's active investment management was to provide an average rate of return of 0.42% (or 42 basis points) higher than what would be achieved through passive management of the portfolio.
-This target of 0.42% was after all investment management costs are deducted.
+Over the medium term, the target of the Plan's active investment management was to provide an average rate of return of 0.50% (or 50 basis points) higher than what would be achieved through passive management of the portfolio.
+This target of 0.50% per annum was after all investment management costs are deducted.